MicrosoftDocs/dynamics365smb-docs/business-central/product-help-and-support.md

   This link is automatically generated.
 If [!INCLUDE[prodshort](includes/prodshort.md)] cannot find the relevant link, the landing page on [Docs.microsoft.com](index.md) for the default version of [!INCLUDE[prodshort](includes/prodshort.md)] is shown.
 For example, this can happen if the page was part of an app that did not add context-sensitive Help mapping to [!INCLUDE[prodshort](includes/prodshort.md)].
 - Help landing page for [!INCLUDE[prodshort](includes/prodshort.md)]

   The functionality in the default version of [!INCLUDE[prodshort](includes/prodshort.md)] is described on the [Docs.microsoft.com](https://docs.microsoft.com/dynamics365/business-central) site.
+For more information, see the [Using the docs.microsoft.com site to learn more](#using-the-docsmicrosoftcom-site-to-learn-more) section.
 In addition to the default version, you can extend and customize [!INCLUDE[prodshort](includes/prodshort.md)] with apps from AppSource.
 All apps provide links to the relevant product Help so that you can always find guidance for the different workflows in your version of [!INCLUDE[prodshort](includes/prodshort.md)].

 ### Community